Course Calendar

 Substitutions for compulsory credit requirements:

-A substitution for a compulsory credit can be granted by the Principal to promote and enhance student learning or to respond to a student’s special needs.
-The decision to substitute a course will be made if the student’s educational interests are best served by such a substitution.
-The substitution will be made in consultation with the parent and appropriate school staff.
+A substitution for a compulsory credit can be granted by the Principal to promote and enhance student learning or to respond to a student’s needs.
+The decision to substitute a course will be made if the student’s educational interests are best served by such a substitution and will be made in consultation with the parent and appropriate school staff.
 Each substitution will be noted on the student’s Ontario Student Transcript and documented in the OSR.
+An example of a course that is used as a substitution to meet compulsory credit requirements is Learning Strategies (GLS1O).
+There is a limit of three substitutions.

 Continue Reading